astriaorg/docs/docs/tutorials/novm-rollup.md

 > [!TIP]
 > You may see an `ERROR astria_composer::metrics:` error in the Composer when
 > submitting new messages.
 This results from setting `astria_composer_rollups =
-> ''` to an empty value an can be ignored when testing the rollup.
+> ''` to an empty value and can be ignored when testing the rollup.